Exclusive: An inside look at Lenovo’s AI initiatives

 Though at an early stage, AI will continue to impact enterprise businesses and operations in the near term.
 IDC has claimed worldwide spending on cognitive systems and AI is climbing from US$8 billion to more than US$47 billion in 2020.

-This shows the profound impact it will have on data centre infrastructure for AI development and applications.
+This shows the profound impact it will have on data center infrastructure for AI development and applications.
 Many organisations are already benefiting from this technology in providing superior customer service through chatbots and virtual assistants In the near future, AI will enable organisations in providing more customised products and services to meet individual needs and even bring competitive advantage to organisations that master it.Tell me a bit more about Lenovo‘s innovation centres?

 Lenovo's innovation centres provide a hub for customers and partners to bring their data in and experiment to find solutions or understand what AI can do for their organisational processes.